EWSD provides medical insurance to eligible workers through the Blue Cross Blue Shield VEHI plans. Below is a list of eligible employees:

 - Add eligible dependents who are not currently enrolled; or,

 - Change from one BC/BS Plan to another.

 If you wish to take advantage of an open enrollment, please contact Human Resources to request an enrollment form.
-Completed enrollment forms must be returned to Human Resources for processing by November 30th.
-Late enrollments will not be processed until the next available open enrollment date.
+Completed enrollment forms must be returned to Human Resources for processing by the deadline date requested.
+Late enrollments will not be processed until the next available open enrollment date, the following year.

 If you have declined health insurance enrollment for yourself or your dependents (including your spouse) because of other health insurance or group health plan coverage, you may be able to enroll yourself and your dependents in the EWSD plan if you, or you and your dependents, lose eligibility for that other coverage (or if the employer stops contributing toward your or your dependents’ other coverage).
 However, you must request enrollment within 31 days (see chart below) after your or your dependents’ other coverage ends (or after the employer stops contributing toward the other coverage).